UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 #### What happens to nodes I have purchased once they’ve reached the end of warranty?

-The hardware is run for the life-time of the service, however if you buy dedicated nodes and they run out of warranty, they will not be replaced.
+Node purchases have a three-year warranty as standard.
+After the warranty period ends, if the nodes still function they will be returned to the general use pool (if they were dedicated nodes) and continue running jobs until they fail, or until they are retired.